 Projects In Progress:

 CRUD Application Generator using SQL Server, Classic ASP, Bootstrap and AngularJS.
 Based on the AdminLTE template.
 It’s open source in GitHub.
-I will also be working on a .NET version with more advanced features.
+I will also be working on a .NET+Angular version with more advanced features.

-SQL Server Monitoring & Alerting Platform
+Respite for SQL: Monitoring & Alerting Platform

 I’m developing a highly-customizable, lightweight monitoring and alerting solution for Enterprise environments with multiple SQL servers.
 Implemented with a SQL Server back-end, and classic ASP web front-end.
 Probably won’t be open source, but should be much cheaper than most available SQL Monitoring Tools in the market right now.